 He said :‘ I have decided that I will donate my entire wealth to support artistes and technicians, who are in need in the film industry.
 I have given everything I had to my motherland.
 I was the highest-paid music composer for over 14 years.

-The chance meeting of Shankar-Jaikishan led to an inseparable friendship, and together, they became an integral part of Raj Kapoor's timeless movies.
+And who can forget the composer duo of Shankar Jaikisan .
+A chance meeting of Shankar-Jaikishan led to an inseparable friendship, and together, they became an integral part of Raj Kapoor's timeless movies.
 Naushad composed music for most of Dilip Kumar movies.
 C. Ramchandra introduced the magic of western music to Bollywood songs, while Hemant Kumar and Salil Choudhary brought the soft and melodious essence of Bengali music into the industry.

 Despite its undeniable popularity, Hindi film music encountered challenges in the 1950s, facing a temporary ban on the radio.
 The acceptance of Hindi film music was not universal – at least not according to the official government policy.
 It was deemed impure and immature.
 So strong was this notion of the corrupting influence of Hindi film music that in 1952 the then Information and Broadcasting Minister Dr. B. V. Keskar ordered it to be banned on radio.
 The ban continued for five years till 1957.